 Laser Eye Surgery: Before the Treatment

 Laser surgery requires an initial consultation.
 You’ll meet with your surgeon, who will carry out a number of tests and examinations to ascertain your levels of short-sightedness.
+Depending on this, you will be advised which procedure is most suitable for your individual circumstances.
+These include Lasek, Lasik or PRK and you can read more about each by following the link to our comprehensive article detailed below.

 After you’ve been fully assessed, you’ll be booked in for your operation.
 Although the procedure is generally considered relatively painless, it’s important to be aware that it’s still surgery and that it shouldn’t be taken lightly.